apertus-open-source-cinema/elmyra/README.md

 on all network interfaces and the automatically assigned port is shown in the terminal output right on startup.

+Use `./elmyra --help` to read up on available command line options like server address and port, as well as more advanced/exotic configuration options.

 ## Acknowledgements

 Elmyra could not have been brought to life without the heart that beats at its core - [Blender](http://blender.org) - and its incredibly helpful and inspiring community; It would not even closely be what it is without [FFmpeg](http://ffmpeg.org) and its hardworking volunteer force; and in the first place, it could not have been conceived without the individuals and organizations that created this open, enabling environment for it to grow in - the AXIOM project.
 Thanks so much everyone!